Nonclassical Berry-Esseen inequalities and accuracy of the bootstrap: Introduction

-We consider the setting when the sample size $n$ is bounded, and approximation errors depend on $n$ and dimension $\dimp$ explicitly.
-This allows to assess accuracy and limitations of bootstrap approximation in terms of dimension and sample size.
-Estimation of distribution of statistics of the type \(\|S_n\|\) is necessary for construction of confidence sets and hypothesis testing in some important statistical models and problems, such as linear regression model with unknown distribution of errors, general log-likelihood ratio statistic, construction of elliptical confidence sets for multivariate sample mean.
+for independent sub-Gaussian random vectors $X_1,\dots, X_n \in \R^{\dimp}$ with positive definite covariance matrices $\Var (X_{i})$ $\forall\,i=1,\dots,n$.
+We consider the non-asymptotic setting, when the leading approximation errors depend on $n$ and the dimension $\dimp$ explicitly.
+This setting allows to assess accuracy and limitations of a bootstrap approximation in terms of the dimension $\dimp$ and the sample size $n$.
+Estimation of distribution of statistics of the types \(\|S_n\|\) or $f(S_{n})$ is necessary for construction of confidence sets and hypothesis testing in some important statistical models and problems, such as linear regression model with unknown distribution of errors, general log-likelihood ratio statistic, construction of confidence sets for multivariate sample mean.